 Bossard highly values the quality education and training of its employees.
 We foster line, specialist and project careers as well as the exchange of knowledge throughout the Group.
 Whenever possible, we recruit new managers from within our own ranks.
 For us that is the best path to maintaining our high standards into the future.
 All members of our executive committee have had long careers within the company - evidence of the opportunities for advancement and change that provide significant motivation for employees.

 Cross-divisional training is important to us.
-In-depth knowledge of our internal workflows and our complete product range promotes understanding and tolerance among the employees, making it easier for individuals to make intelligent contributions.
+Indepth knowledge of our internal workflows and our complete product range promotes understanding and tolerance among the employees, making it easier for individuals to make valuable contributions.

 We are proud of our interactive online learning program developed in-house.
-Tailored to each target group, it consists of 230 individual chapters with nearly 3,000 images that convey the current state of knowledge in fastening technology, Bossard's core competence.
+Tailored to each target group, it consists of 220 individual chapters with nearly 1,500 images and drawings that convey the current state of knowledge in fastening technology, Bossard's core competence.